- world market leader

 - All technicians need to be trained and aware of safety.

-It is advisable for owners to check with their liability insurer about marine elevator maintenance rules, just to be on the save side.
-If a serious elevator accident does occur, they are the ones deciding on the coverage of all cost (or not).
-‘Negligence’ is the key word in general (having your elevator serviced by a local plumber for example).
+It is advisable for owners to check with their liability insurer about marine elevator maintenance rules, just to be on the safe side.
+If a serious elevator accident does occur, they are the ones deciding on the coverage (or not) of all cost.
+“Negligence” is the key word in general (having your elevator serviced by a local plumber for example).

-On top of the before mentioned rulings there are no rules or regulations for marine elevator service companies to be ‘maker approved’.
-Some makers imply the need for it though; only OEM approved technicians would be allowed to work on their marine elevator; an owner could be held liable in case of a possible incident.
+There are no rules or regulations for marine elevator service companies to be "maker approved".
+Some manufacturers imply the need for it though; they insist that only OEM approved technicians are allowed to work on their marine elevators; an owner could be held liable in case of a possible incident.

 Some interesting details.
-Often OEM’s service other brands of marine elevators themselves, not following their own authorization rules they propagate.
-OEM’s are also quite reluctant to hand out authorization letters to marine elevator service companies.
-Market protection of their own installed base can be a (silently) heard reason, but it just being too much hassle to manage an agent network is also one that is heard in the market.
+Often OEMs service other brands of marine elevators themselves, not following their own authorization rules they propagate.
+OEMs are also quite reluctant to hand out authorization letters to marine elevator service companies.
+Market protection of their own installed base can be a (silently) heard reason, but another excuse that is heard in the market is that "it's just too much hassle to manage an agent network".
 From Schindler KK: “Business style of this kind is very difficult for us to handle, so we decided not to have authorized companies”.

-*Note: However, OEM’s can dictate owners to use their services exclusively during the warranty period.
-If not, warranty claims can be declined.
+*Note: OEMs can however dictate to owners to use their services exclusively during the warranty period.
+If owners do not abide by this, their warranty claims can be declined.

-- Do not take risks: ask your marine elevator company (incl.
-OEM agents) how they guarantee top quality and safety.
+- Do not take risks: ask your marine elevator company (including OEM agents) how they guarantee top quality and safety.